noodldocs/noodldocs.github.io/nodes/visual/group.md

 ### Style

 **Clip**
-Specifies whether the group should clip any part of children that are outside of it's borders.
+Specifies whether the Group should clip any part of its children that are outside of its borders.

 **Opacity**
-The opacity of the element, 0 will be completely translucent and this not visible, 1 will be completely solid.
+The opacity of the Group.
+0 is completely transparent and invisible.
+1 is completely solid and opaque.

 **Background Color**
-Specifies the background color for this group.
+Specifies the background color for this Group.

 **Border Radius**
-Specifies the border radius if the group are set to have a border.
+Specifies the border radius if the Group is set to have a border.

 **Border Style**
-Specifies whether the group should have a border and what it should look like.
+Specifies whether the Group should have a border and what it should look like.

 - _None_ - No border.
 - _Solid_ - Solid border.